Skip to content

 Typically, videos will add in a fresh key frame every 30 to 60 frames, though this is something you can control in the VideoEncoder.

-You need to work with EncodedVideoChunk objects as a sequence, and when decoding, you need to decode them in the exact correct order.
+You need to work with EncodedVideoChunk objects as a sequence, and when decoding, you need to decode them in the exact correct order, and keep in mind that the decoder will need to maintain an internal buffer to handle inter-frame dependencies.

 You can get an EncodedVideoChunk by either encoding a video or demuxing a source file.

-VideoEncoder will naturally just give you EncodedVideoFrame objects read to use, you never have to construct them.
+VideoEncoder will naturally just give you EncodedVideoChunk objects ready to use, you never have to construct them.

 const encoder = new VideoEncoder({